 Check out our Facebook Advertising course if you’re interested in getting your first ad up and running quickly and inexpensively.

 2. Google Local SEO: So far I’ve spent very little money on my marketing, so I feel comfortable investing a bit in this area.
 For around $300 a month, I’d hire an SEO agency to help me rank organically on Google for anybody searching for a haircut within a few miles of my business.
 Since my goal is repeat business, I should only need to use this service at the outset.

 Local small business owners often do not realize how quickly they can dominate their local marketing by appearing as Number 1 in Google’s local search results.
 Check out the screenshot below to see a few local shops doing this right:

-In fact, Jeff Wenberg and I recently made a short video explaining what you can do with local SEO:
+In fact, we’ve uploaded a short video of Neil Patel explaining what you can do with local SEO:

 Now we need to provide a way for our new leads to schedule an appointment.

 But the last thing I want to do is have them call in.
 Remember, we want to automate as much of this process as possible!

 Step 3: Get Appointments

 Once someone submits their email address on my landing page, they’ll be taken to a second page—the thank you page.